SStantcheva/stefanie-stantcheva/content/media/_index.md

 Here is some selected media coverage of my research.

 ### 2024
-Financial Times *"Is a recession worse than inflation"* [[Article]](https://www.ft.com/content/38f35dcc-16c9-41bf-8447-2afecd187de2) [[PDF]](https://socialeconomicslab.org/wp-content/uploads/2024/06/Is-a-recession-worse-than-inflation.pdf)
+Financial Times *"Is a recession worse than inflation?"* [[Article]](https://www.ft.com/content/38f35dcc-16c9-41bf-8447-2afecd187de2) [[PDF]](https://socialeconomicslab.org/wp-content/uploads/2024/06/Is-a-recession-worse-than-inflation.pdf)

 The Guardian *"Is the US economy doing well?
 It depends if you ask a Democrat or a Republican"* [[Article]](https://www.theguardian.com/us-news/article/2024/jun/09/is-economy-good-bad-republican-democrat)